Danforth Memorial Library

-Danforth Memorial Library, also known as the Paterson Free Public Library, is located in Paterson, Passaic County, New Jersey, United States.
-The library was built in 1905 and was added to the National Register of Historic Places on March 1, 1984.
+Danforth Memorial Library, also known as the Paterson Free Public Library, is located at 250 Broadway in the city of Paterson in Passaic County, New Jersey, United States.
+The library was built in 1905 and was added to the National Register of Historic Places on March 1, 1984, for its significance in architecture, education, and social history.

-The Library houses the city's art collection, mostly of painting 19th century paintings donated to the city.
+The Library sits on a 1.5 acre property and houses the city's art collection, mostly of painting 19th century paintings donated to the city.